 Using the minion method from my website and online, you can set up this smoker to maintain steady heat of about 225°F for 12-16 hours while you sleep, go to work or do other things.

-The Woodwind by Camp Chef is the best pellet smoker for the price in my opinion and with all of the well thought out features, you'll most likely agree.
+The Woodwind SG by Camp Chef is the best pellet smoker for the price in my opinion and with all of the well thought out features, you'll agree.

-If you have need of searing steaks, burgers, chicken, etc. you can purchase a sear-box made for this pellet smoker that attaches to the right side of the unit.
+If you have need of searing steaks, burgers, chicken, etc. this comes with a 900°F propane fueled sear-box that attaches to the right side of the unit.
 In this way, steaks can be smoked to about 110°F and then placed on the sear box, to bring them up to a perfect medium rare with beautiful sear marks to boot.